 There is no one “silver bullet” for putting an end to anti-Semitism.
 Holocaust Education can successfully reach many people with a message of the dangers of hatred, the value of tolerance.
 Interfaith and intergroup conferences are helpful in creating normal human interchanges where all participants are viewed as fellow human beings…not as stereotypes.
 When Jews and non-Jews interact positively as neighbors, as business associates, as co-workers, as responsible citizens—positive attitudes naturally ensue.

 With all the current news about anti-Semitism in the United States, people (including Jews) sometimes forget that national polls have found that Jews are among the most highly regarded religious groups in America.
-Jews are recognized for their sense of social justice, their leadership in so many fields, their contributions in education, science, medicine, the arts etc. There are currently two major Jewish candidates for President of the United States, with millions of supporters drawn from Americans of all walks of life.
+Jews are recognized for their sense of social justice, their leadership in so many fields, their contributions in education, science, medicine, the arts etc.

 This is not to ignore, or downplay, anti-Semitism or anti-Jewish behavior.
 But it is important to keep things in context.
 It is also, unfortunately, a fact that extremism in general has been increasing against other groups.
 The civil discourse in American society has become harsher, more strident, and angrier.
 There is a malady in the United States (and other countries), of which anti-Semitism is a symptom.